totenkopf7/Automated-Job-Application/README.md

 If you use gmail for this purpose, consider turning "Less Secure Apps" option ON to be able to sign in automatically when running this tool.

-Goodluck finding your dream job!
+Goodluck landing your dream job!